 The <appinfo> element is similar to <documentation> in that it can support multiple languages and multiple purposes.
 It has an additional attribute, specURL, to cross-reference external documentation.

+Rendering hints

+The optional attribute rendering may be used to suggest how a message or element should be generated or rendered in a user interface.
+The value of the attribute is free-form and is not validated by the Orchestra schema.

 Unique identifiers